Mathematics and Statistics Options

 For a minor to be designated Computational Mathematics the courses taken by a student must satisfy the requirements for the Mathematics Minor, as listed above, and must include: MATH 2003 or MATH 2513, MATH 3003, MATH 3073, MATH 3353, MATH 3413, MATH 4503.
 Other recommended courses are MATH 3343, MATH 3473, MATH 3043, MATH 3243, MATH 4853.

-Certificate in Actuarial Studies
+Certificate in Actuarial Science

 The primary objective of the Certificate is to prepare students at UNB for a career in the actuarial profession.
 Professional qualification in the actuarial profession is contingent on passing a series of examinations administered by the Canadian Institute of Actuaries and on passing university courses in five specialized topics, known as Validation by Educational Experience or VEE courses.
 The Certificate will require that the five VEE courses be taken, and will also require courses that help the student prepare for the first three professional examinations.